sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_defense.md

 </table>

 ## BEFORE THE THESIS DEFENSE
-* Send your project advisor and thesis instructor a PDF of your complete thesis paper draft **at least a week (preferably a week) before your thesis defense** so either your project advisor or thesis faculty can send it to your external examiner.
+* Send your project advisor and thesis instructor a PDF of your complete thesis paper draft **at least a weekend (preferably a week) before your thesis defense** so either your project advisor or thesis faculty can send it to your external examiner.
 * You want to make sure that everyone has time to read it and make suggestions on how to make it a stronger thesis.